-As discussed in Impact SO #13, the construction of Alternative 1 would result in an estimated permanent loss of approximately \$411,625 in annual sales tax revenues due to business relocations.
+As discussed in Impact SO #13, the construction of Alternative 1 could result in an estimated permanent loss of approximately \$532,375 in annual sales tax revenues due to business relocations.
 As presented above, the estimated annual temporary sales tax gains from project spending during construction are anticipated to exceed the total expected sales tax revenue losses associated with business relocations.
-Therefore, construction of Alternative 1 would have a net benefit on sales tax revenue in the region.
+Therefore, construction of Alternative 1 would likely have a net benefit on sales tax revenue in the region.

-As shown in Table 3.12-67, construction of Alternative 2 would generate approximately \$25,327,657 in regional sales tax annually during the 8-year construction period, the majority of which is likely to be generated in Los Angeles County.
-As noted above, construction of the CCNM Design Option would reduce annual regional sales tax gains by approximately \$24,109.
-Construction of the Refined CCNM Design Option could generate approximately \$1,091,594 in additional regional sales tax annually.
+As shown in Table 3.12-67, construction of Alternative 2 could generate approximately \$24,304,371 in regional sales tax annually during the 8-year construction period, the majority of which would be generated in Los Angeles County.
+As noted above, construction of the CCNM Design Option could generate approximately \$62,951 in additional regional sales tax annually.
+Construction of the Refined CCNM Design Option could generate approximately \$681,744 in additional regional sales tax annually.

-As discussed in Impact SO #13, the construction of Alternative 2 could result in an estimated permanent loss of approximately \$411,625 in annual sales tax revenues due to business relocations.
+As discussed in Impact SO #13, the construction of Alternative 2 could result in an estimated permanent loss of approximately \$532,375 in annual sales tax revenues due to business relocations.
 As presented above, the estimated annual temporary sales tax gains from project spending during construction are anticipated to exceed the total expected sales tax revenue losses associated with business relocations.
-Therefore, construction of Alternative 2 would have a net benefit on sales tax revenue in the region.
+Therefore, construction of Alternative 2 would likely have a net benefit on sales tax revenue in the region.

-As shown in Table 3.12-67, construction of Alternative 3 would generate approximately \$26,515,686 in regional sales tax annually during the 8-year construction period, the majority of which is likely to be generated in Los Angeles County.
-As noted above, construction of the CCNM Design Option would reduce annual regional sales tax gains by approximately \$24,109.
-Construction of the Refined CCNM Design Option could generate approximately \$1,091,594 in additional regional sales tax annually.
+As shown in Table 3.12-67, construction of Alternative 3 could generate approximately \$25,417,395 in regional sales tax annually during the 8-year construction period, the majority of which would be generated in Los Angeles County.
+As noted above, construction of the CCNM Design Option could generate approximately \$62,951 in additional regional sales tax annually.
+Construction of the Refined CCNM Design Option could generate approximately \$681,744 in additional regional sales tax annually.

-As discussed in Impact SO #13, the construction of Alternative 3 would result in an estimated permanent loss of approximately \$411,625 in annual sales tax revenues due to business relocations.
+As discussed in Impact SO #13, the construction of Alternative 3 could result in an estimated permanent loss of approximately \$532,375 in annual sales tax revenues due to business relocations.
 As presented above, the estimated annual temporary sales tax gains from project spending during construction are anticipated to exceed the total expected sales tax revenue losses associated with business relocations.
-Therefore, construction of Alternative 3 would have a net benefit on sales tax revenue in the region.
+Therefore, construction of Alternative 3 would likely have a net benefit on sales tax revenue in the region.

-As shown in Table 3.12-67, construction of Alternative 5 would generate approximately \$25,874,124 in regional sales tax annually during the 8-year construction period, the majority of which is likely to be generated in Los Angeles County.
-As noted above, construction of the CCNM Design Option would reduce annual regional sales tax gains by approximately \$24,109.

-Construction of the Refined CCNM Design Option could generate approximately \$1,091,594 in additional regional sales tax annually.
+As shown in Table 3.12-67, construction of Alternative 5 could generate approximately \$24,241,420 in regional sales tax annually during the 8-year construction period, the majority of which would be generated in Los Angeles County.
+As noted above, construction of the CCNM Design Option could generate approximately \$62,951 in additional regional sales tax annually.
+Construction of the Refined CCNM Design Option could generate approximately \$681,744 in additional regional sales tax annually.

-As discussed in Impact SO #13, the construction of Alternative 5 would result in an estimated permanent loss of approximately \$550,495 in annual sales tax revenues due to business relocations.
+As discussed in Impact SO #13, the construction of Alternative 5 could result in an estimated permanent loss of approximately \$638,575 in annual sales tax revenues due to business relocations.
 As presented above, the estimated annual temporary sales tax gains from project spending during construction are anticipated to exceed the total expected sales tax revenue losses associated with business relocations.
-Therefore, construction of Alternative 5 would have a net benefit on sales tax revenue in the region.
+Therefore, construction of Alternative 5 would likely have a net benefit on sales tax revenue in the region.